nxp-mcuxpresso/mcuxsdk-examples/_boards/evkbmimxrt1060/driver_examples/sai/edma_transfer/example_board_readme.md

 ============
 For Audio board:
-1.Insert AUDIO board into J23 if on board codec is not used
+1.Insert AUDIO board into J23 if on board codec is not used 2.Uninstall J41
+For on board codec:
+2.Make sure J41 is installed

 Prepare the Demo
 ===============